 - Fees will vary

-Which Option is the Best?
+Which Option Is the Best?

 There’s a lot to like about any of these options, but they all come with some risk as well.
 Deciding which one is best is really a matter of personal opinion, as well as determining which is the best fit for your own situation and your goals and objectives.

 Best for New Investors: Fundrise

-- Reasonable minimum investment of $500
+- Very low minimum investment of $10

 - Invest in a portfolio of carefully chosen properties, without the need to pick properties for yourself